 Removal of the entire colon, rectum, and anus can remove the threat of colon cancer and eliminate ulcerative colitis.
 Most often, surgery is recommended when medications have failed and serious complications of the disease are present.
-Surgery may also be recommend to reduce your risk of colon cancer, especially if you have had ulcerative colitis for more than ten years.
+Surgery may also be recommended to reduce your risk of colon cancer, especially if you have had ulcerative colitis for more than ten years.
 Make sure you understand all the risks and benefits of each option before proceeding with surgery.

 Proctocolectomy is the surgical removal of the entire colon, rectum, and anus.
 This is done to treat ulcerative colitis.